saquil/Multi-ranker/README.md

 - [3D ResNet](https://github.com/kenshohara/video-classification-3d-cnn-pytorch) pretrained on Kinetics with features of 2048 dimensions where each feature represents a segment of 16 frames (mainly used for FineGym dataset).
 - The [baseline features](https://kingston.box.com/shared/static/zefb0i17mx3uvspgx70hovt9rr2qnv7y.zip) provided by [VASNet](https://github.com/ok1zjf/VASNet) with features of 1024 dimensions where each feature represents a segment of 15 frames (mainly used for SumMe and TVsum datasets).

+This code relies on the [baseline features](https://kingston.box.com/shared/static/zefb0i17mx3uvspgx70hovt9rr2qnv7y.zip) with the corresponding files `eccv16_dataset_tvsum_google_pool5.h5` and `eccv16_dataset_summe_google_pool5.h5` for TVSum and SumMe datasets respectively.
+However, these files are designed for the classical summarization pipeline (importance score estimation + KTS segmentation + segments selection) while the summarization pipeline in this work consists only of importance score estimation.
+We suggest the updated baseline with altered files to `iccv21_dataset_tvsum_google_pool5.h5` and `iccv21_dataset_summe_google_pool5.h5` by deleting irrelevant keys and modifying the key `user_summary` to correspond to the original users/annotators reference summaries in [TVSum](https://github.com/yalesong/tvsum) and [SumMe](https://gyglim.github.io/me/vsum/index.html).

 ## Prerequisites

 - Python 3.6.9